Project management has always been an important function in business, and it’s only getting more important as time goes by.

 - Has this project been executed before?
 If so, what was the result?
 What information from that past project should be considered in this project?

 It’s important to recognize that project managers don’t do this on their own.
 Oftentimes, a project manager isn’t assigned until much of this work is well underway.

 As soon as the project manager is assigned, however, he or she needs to fully engage in the above work which should culminate in a project being chartered and formally assigned.

-Once the charter is approved, project managers work with key stakeholders to create an integrated plan focused on attaining the project’s outlined goals.
+Once the charter is approved, project managers work with key stakeholders to create an integrated project plan focused on attaining the outlined goals.

 The plan established during this process helps project managers oversee scope, cost, timelines, risk, quality issues, and communications.
 It is during this phase that project managers will outline key deliverables and milestones and identify the tasks that must be completed to complete each.

 It’s important to note that project “planning” doesn’t actually end until the project does.
-The project plan should be treated as a living document which constantly evolves and changes throughout the project.
+The project plan should be treated as a living document that constantly evolves and changes throughout the project.